bazqux/bazqux-api/README.md

 It's a copy of Google Reader API.

-The only thing you need to support BazQux Reader is to change `google.com` to `bazqux.com` in your code.
+The only thing you need to support BazQux Reader is to change enpoint URLs from `google.com` to `bazqux.com` in your code.

 To set login/password you need to sign into [BazQux Reader](https://bazqux.com)